December 5, 2024

 Signs of Fungal Infections:

-• Circular black or brown spots on leaves.
+• Black or brown circle spots on the leaves.

 The Fix:

-1. Remove Infected Leaves: Prune affected leaves using sterilized scissors to prevent the spread.
+1. Remove Infected Leaves: Prune the affected leaves so it doesn’t spread.

 5. Root Rot